erikweiand/cg-hair-surface-models/README.md

 Open-source accessibility for the post-processing routines is currently not planned but should not be a great challenge to achieve by transferring the MATLAB scripts to Python/NumPy.

 ## References
-[1] E Weiand, JP Ewen, PH Koenig, Y Roiter, SH Page, S Angioletti-Uberti and D Dini, "Coarse-grained molecular models of the surface of hair," *Soft Matter* (In review).
+[1] E Weiand, JP Ewen, PH Koenig, Y Roiter, SH Page, S Angioletti-Uberti and D Dini, "Coarse-grained molecular models of the surface of hair," *Soft Matter* (2022).
 [2] DW Cheong, FCH Lim, L Zhang, "Insights into the Structure of Covalently Bound Fatty Acid Monolayers on a Simpliﬁed Model of the Hair Epicuticle from Molecular Dynamics Simulations," *Langmuir* , **28**, 13008-13017 (2012)